naoufal51/Orion/README.md

 https://github.com/dhalperi/linux-80211n-csitool/blob/csitool-3.13/drivers/net/wireless/iwlwifi/dvm/commands.h#L245-L334

 For the transmission we choose the injection mode based on lorcon-old.
 Lorcon, which stands for Loss Of Radio CONnectivity is library for injecting 802.11 frames https://github.com/dhalperi/lorcon-old.

+If you choose to use nepi-ng for running your experiment, you should apply an appropriate rate index in https://github.com/parmentelat/r2lab/blob/public/demos/jobs-angle-measure/angle-measure.sh#L128-L134

 ## Joint Angle of arrival Angle of Departure Estimation